 On-going monitoring program

-As part of its rotational on-going monitoring plan, the Department completed its 2014-15 planned assessment of entity level controls, IT general controls, and of the key financial controls for the Family Law liability, salaries and employee benefits expense, professional and special services expense, legal services revenue, transfer payments expense and payable receivables and advances, and Family Law revenue financial statement accounts.
-For the most part, the key controls that were tested performed as intended, with remediation required as follows:
+As part of its rotational on-going monitoring plan, the Department completed its 2015-16 planned assessment of the Entity level controls, IT general controls, and of the Key process level controls for the Family Law liability, Salaries and employee benefits expense, Professional and special services expense, Transfer payments, Travel and relocation expense, Tangible capital assets, and Accounts payable and accrued liabilities financial statement accounts.

 Management action plans addressing the recommendations have been developed by the process owners and are actively monitored and reported to senior management.

 4. Departmental action plan

-The Department continued to conduct its on-going monitoring according to the previous fiscal year’s rotational plan as shown in the following table.
+The Department of Justice continued to conduct its on-going monitoring according to the rotational plan as shown in the following table: